0x80/firestore-facade/packages/facade/README.md

 `yarn run generate-facade ./src/my-document-types-config.ts`

-This should create a file named `facade.ts` containing the facade factory function in the same location as the supplied config file.
+This should output a file named `facade.ts` next to the supplied configuration file, which then contains the facade code custom to your project.

-Whenever you change something about your collections or their document types, simply re-run this command to update the facade function.
+Whenever you change anything about your collections or their document types, simply update the configuration and re-run this command to update the facade to match your new types.

-### 4. Wrap Firestore Instance
+### 4. Wrap The Firestore Instance

-Now you can use the facade factory to wrap your instance of the Firestore client.
+Now you can use the facade factory to wrap your instance of the Firestore
+client:

 ```ts
 import { createFacade } from "./facade";